surajs02/jsx-codeguide/README.md

 ### Simple Optional Chaining

-Optional chaining can be used in place of complex null conditionals but should:
+Optional chaining can be used in place of complex conditionals but should:
 - remain readable
 - remain explicit for non-boolean values
 - not be overused